-- Pre-heat the oven before putting the food into the oven. - Cover the food you are cooking. - Where possible cook high moisture content foods at higher temperatures. - Do not leave food in the oven to cool down. - Note!
+- Pre-heat the oven before putting the food into the oven. - Cover the food you are cooking. - Where possible cook high moisture content foods at higher temperatures. - Do not leave food in the oven to cool down. - ▲ Warning!
+If the surface is cracked, switch off the appliance to avoid the possibility of electric shock. - ▲ Warning!
+The appliance and its accessible parts become hot during use.
+Care should be taken to avoid touching heating elements.
+Children less than 8 years of age shall be kept away unless continuously supervised. - Note!
 Automatic cooking will normally produce condensation when cooling down and the food is still inside.